Deutsche Post DHL Group – Our Compliance Definition

 The Business Unit Compliance Officers are responsible for executing and managing the compliance activities in their respective division (Post - eCommerce - Parcel, EXPRESS, GLOBAL FORWARDING/FREIGHT, SUPPLY CHAIN).
 They report directly to the respective Management Board and functionally to the CCO/GCO.

-Risks are the violation of the rules to be followed and thus a failure to achieve Deutsche Post DHL's compliance objectives.
+Risks are the violation of the rules to be followed and thus a failure to achieve Deutsche Post DHL Group's compliance objectives.
 To achieve this, a systematic process for risk identification was introduced.
 The identified risks are analyzed in terms of likelihood and potential consequences.

-Based upon the assessment of Deutsche Post DHL's compliance risks, principles and measures were introduced to curb compliance risks (e.g., business partner screening) and thus to avoid compliance violations.
+Based upon the assessment of Deutsche Post DHL Group's compliance risks, principles and measures were introduced to curb compliance risks (e.g., business partner screening) and thus to avoid compliance violations.
 The Group is highly selective in its choice of qualified and ethical business partners.
-The Deutsche Post DHL Anti-Corruption and Business Ethics Policy contains criteria when to perform due diligence on sub-contractors, joint venture partners, representatives, agents and consultants providing important elements of our services.
-A Supplier Code of Conduct has been established in co-operation with Corporate Procurement to ensure that our suppliers and vendors understand Deutsche Post DHL's expectations for those who are acting on the Group's behalf.
+The Deutsche Post DHL Group Anti-Corruption and Business Ethics Policy contains criteria when to perform due diligence on sub-contractors, joint venture partners, representatives, agents and consultants providing important elements of our services.
+A Supplier Code of Conduct has been established in co-operation with Corporate Procurement to ensure that our suppliers and vendors understand Deutsche Post DHL Group's expectations for those who are acting on the Group's behalf.

 The Compliance Program also includes measures to identify and deal with compliance violations (incident management).

-The structure of the compliance organization, the Compliance Program tailored to Deutsche Post DHL's needs, and additional measures to avoid compliance risks are derived from the results of the compliance risk analysis and compliance audits.
+The structure of the compliance organization, the Compliance Program tailored to Deutsche Post DHL Group's needs, and additional measures to avoid compliance risks are derived from the results of the compliance risk analysis and compliance audits.